 GIFTS: People often inquire about bringing gifts for teachers or children we meet along the way.
 This is certainly not expected especially with the weight restrictions with our luggage.
 However, we have found a way around this (see the heading Arrival into Tonga below).
 If you have spare space in your checked bag, school supplies are in great need.
 Last year, we brought crayons and markers which were then divided into 45 small parcels and hand delivered to each child at school on Eua Island.
 They were thrilled!
 An email will be sent out prior to the trip to see if you have space for a box of crayons, pencils or markers.
 If you have a functional laptop or Ipad that you would like to donate to a school, that would be a tremendous gesture.
 Funding for school and electronic supplies are extremely limited in the villages we will be visiting.

 LUGGAGE: A medium to large duffel bag is recommended.
 Hard-shelled suitcases are acceptable, but since weight is restricted, soft duffels are preferred as they weigh less than hard suitcases.
 Rolling duffels are approved but add weight.
 On our domestic flights with Real Tonga Airlines, each passenger is permitted one checked bag not to exceed 33 pounds and one carry one bag not to exceed 11 pounds.
 You will be charged extra baggage fees less than $1.00 per pound.
 However, if we all significantly exceed our allowed 33 pounds, there is a greater chance that our luggage may not arrive on the same flight we are on.
 You may review baggage restrictions at the RealTonga website.
+Technically, our charter flight to Eua asks for a limit of 22 pounds per person.
+We understand this is challenging since we are traveling with our dive equipment.
+Please try to keep your personal belongings to 33 pounds or less.
+We will pick up the extra baggage fees on our charter flight to Eua.

 Your Blue Water Ventures guides will offer a variety of additional excursions each day for those who want to keep active.
 Join us snorkeling over coral reefs that flourish in front of both Mala Island and Ha'apai Island.
 On Eua Island, join your Blue Water Ventures naturalist as we explore and interpret the intertidal zone.
 The vast marine resources of Tonga from massive whales to juvenile sea hares are rich, varied and magnificent.